-As a result of the extensive public hearing process the City Commission determined that some of the code amendments required additional input from the Planning Commission and remanded these items for additional review including:
+As a result of the extensive public hearing process the City Commission determined that some of the code amendments required additional consideration.
+In some cases, the Commission has asked for input from the Planning Commission and in other cases, it has decided to hold a work session for further consideration.
+The four areas requiring additional review include:

-- 1) Accessory Dwelling Units: Owner Occupancy Requirements and Short-Term Rental Policy.2) Height limit in the Mixed-Use Downtown District for properties located outside of the Downtown Design District - 3) Prohibiting 3-4 Plexes in the Historic Commercial District - 4) Change or Retain the Mailed Notice Area Requirement of 300' to Neighboring Property Owners for Type II-IV Development
+- 1) Short-Term Rental Policy; - 2) Height limit in the Mixed-Use Downtown District for properties located outside of the Downtown Design District; - 3) Emergency, overnight and day shelters; and - 4) Any clarifications and corrections related to the 06.19.19 version of code.